 15. The Skill, Employment and Entrepreneurship Department (SEED) of GoA is the EA.
 The Assam Skill Development Mission (ASDM) is the IA.
 The ASDM has established a project management unit (PMU) for the overall project implementation.
 For the civil works components of ASU, the ASDM will be supported by the PMC team and construction supervision and quality assurance (CSQA) firm.
 The PMC and CSQA firm teams will be multi-disciplinary teams, including environmental specialist (intermittent inputs) in PMC team.
-The PMC environmental specialist will have thorough knowledge of environmental rules and regulations of the State and GoI and other environmental management aspects.
-The civil work contractors engaged for the construction will also have environment, health and safety officer in their team till closure of their respective contracts.
-The ASDM will be responsible for supervising overall planning and implementation of civil works.
-ASDM will ensure that the ASU and all activities financed under the ADB comply with environmental rules and regulations of GoI and GoA and ADB SPS 2009.No civil works related activities would commence until relevant regulations of GoI and GoA are complied with.
+The PMC environmental specialist has adequate experience and knowledge of environmental rules and regulations of the State and Gol and other environmental management aspects.
+The PMC consulting firm has been appointed.
+In addition to PMC, CSQA firm has also been hired for construction supervision and quality check.
+The civil work contractor engaged for the construction will also have environment, health and safety officer in their team till closure of their respective contracts.
+The ASDM will be responsible for supervising overall planning and implementation of civil works with the assistance of CSQA firm and PMC team.
+ASDM will ensure that the ASU and all activities financed under the ADB comply with environmental rules and regulations of GoI and GoA and ADB SPS 2009.
+No civil works related activities would commence until relevant regulations of Gol and GoA are complied with.